 At the conclusion of the hearing, the Hearing Officer may make a determination and assign sanctions.
-Based on the totality of the circumstances, available evidence, and the preponderance of information, the Hearing Officer will either find the student Responsible for at least one of the alleged violations or Not Responsible for the alleged violations.
-Where the Hearing Officer has insufficient evidence to make a determination, they may elect to make "No Finding".
+Based on the totality of the circumstances, available evidence, and the preponderance of information, the Hearing Officer will find the student "Responsible," "Not Responsible," or "No Finding" for each of the alleged violation(s).
+A "No Finding" is found when the Hearing Officer has insufficient evidence to make a determination.
 In those cases, the Hearing Officer retains the right to reopen the matter should new or additional evidence become available.